-Integrate math into your Valentine's ideas.
-Teach math vocabulary as children create greeting cards, then have the kids graph how many hearts they used to create their favorite Valentine (see below).
+Add math to your Valentines ideas and activities.
+Practice calculating area, counting, math vocabulary and more as children create greeting cards or Valentine art, then have kids graph how many hearts they used to create their favorite Valentine.
+(Scroll down for how tos.)

 Keep Valentine’s Day activities open ended to involve children at a wide range of developmental levels and to give yourself more time to observe the students and note areas where individual or small group instruction will be beneficial.

 Open ended activities enable children to work at their own level and they do not have to compare their efforts to fifteen identical worksheets.
 For more on teaching without worksheets, see here…

 Children observe the samples, then create original Valentine art, incorporating similar techniques or using their own ideas.

 Review and teach math vocabulary as children make cards

 - Ask a parent helper to cut quantities of small, medium and large hearts in pink, purple and red.